 Tobacco smoking is a leading cause of preventable death and disease in Australia.

 In Western Australia more than 200,000 adults continue to smokeover and over 1,500 people die from smoking-related causes each year.

 Western Australia has long been a pioneer in effective tobacco control.
 This is reinforced by surveys on tobacco use which show WA to be on track to making smoking history.
-There is a fascinating history underpinning the tobacco control achievements in WA (pdf 53kb).
-Thankfully, leading WA experts have taken the time to comprehensively record efforts in this field to ensure their knowledge and experience can be shared.
+Tobacco control achievements over time in WA are accompanied by a decrease in smoking prevalence rates among adults in WA.

-Despite the achievements to date, there is still a lot of work ahead of us if we are really to achieve a future free of tobacco harm.
-Efforts need to be ramped up across a number of measures at both state and national levels should be improved and strengthened for further progress to be made.
+However, despite the achievements to date, there is still a lot of work to be done to achieve a future free of tobacco harm.
+Efforts at state and national levels should be improved and strengthened for further progress to be made.